Bankole2000/tonic-challenge/README.md

 Steps:

-- Clone / download this repository
+- Clone or download this repository
 - In a terminal / CLI, navigate to the root folder of the project
 - Run `docker-compose up -d`
-- You might need to wait a bit for the docker images to be pulled / built.
+- You might need to wait a bit for the docker images to be pulled + built.
 Please watch the logs to confirm when this process is complete.
+- If the build fails, this is most likely due to an interruption in the internet connection.
+Simply try again by running `docker-compose up -d`
-- Visit `http://localhost:3000/health-check` in a browser (or make a GET request) to confirm the backend-api is running
+- Visit `http://localhost:3000` in a browser (or make a GET request) to confirm the backend-api is running
 - Visit `http://localhost:8080` in a browser to confirm the frontend client is running
+- To shutdown the servers, run `docker-compose down`

 ### Running Locally

 Requirements:

 - NodeJS installed (version 16.13.1)
-- A Mongodb database running locally
+- Mongodb
-- A Redis instace running locally
+- Redis

+> For the Mongodb DATABASE_URL please follow the example in `/packages/backend/.env.example` or the `docker-compose` file

 Steps: